leomil72/swRTC/README.md

 2012/01/22 - v.
 1.0:   first stable & complete release of the library
 2012/01/20 - v.
 0.8.4: the function now can set the internal clock using a timestamp 2011/11/27 - v.
 0.8.3:  introduced support for Atmega1284
 2011/10/09 - v.
-0.8.2:  fixed a glitch in deltaT and introduced support for deltaT with decimals 2011/10/09 - v.
+0.8.2:  fixed a glitch in deltaT and introduced support for deltaT with tenths of a second 2011/10/09 - v.
 0.8.1:  new deltaT based on seconds/day 2011/10/08 - v.
 0.8:    introduced deltaT to correct deviations between computed & real time and Timestamp 2011/10/04 - v.
 0.7.1:  dropped millis sketch due to the fact that milliseconds is no longer required